 With a Mediterranean climate, Mildura is a popular destination for nature enthusiasts - think world heritage national parks, pink lakes, native wildlife, and indigenous culture.
 There are also plenty of activities for the outdoor enthusiast, with boating, water-sports, and golf on offer.
 Victoria's Food Bowl has thriving Agriculture and Horticulture industries, along with Food and Beverage Manufacturing, Tourism, Construction, and Mining.

-Check back again next week for a look at the Central and Western states of Australia.
+Check out Part Two for a look at the Central and Western states of Australia.
+A list of regional postcodes is available here.